skyfloogle/red-viper/README.md

 ## Usage

-ROM files need the .vb file extension to be listed.
+ROM files must use the .vb extension to be recognized.
+They may be archived in .zip files.

-II menu on lower left screen pauses emulation and displays main menu.
+ROM files may be placed anywhere on the SD card - the emulator has a file browser, and remembers the most recently used directory.

+If you're looking for games, check out [Planet Virtual Boy's homebrew section](https://www.virtual-boy.com/homebrew/)!

 ## FAQ